janeeart/Janee-100-days-of-code/README.md

 Looked at hint and then solution for "Use the rest paramenter with function parameters" exercise.
 I needed to correct the parameter name to "args".
 7/29 complete.

 ### R1D16
 8/29 ES6 exercises complete.
 3/20 Basic Data Structures exericses complete (new section).
+Also completed 2/24 fucntional programming exercises.

+### R1D17
+3/16 Basic Algorithm Scripting exercises complete.